The cryptocurrency market is in a much different place than it was a year ago today.

 As traders, we need to be able to trade in all three conditions if we are to make the most out of crypto trading.

-Using a strategy that is adaptable to all three or using multiple strategies will give you the flexibility you need to succeed in this market.
+Using a strategy that is adaptable to these changing market conditions will give you the flexibility you need to succeed in this market.

 Let’s take a closer look at how we can achieve this.